One of the essential baby items all parents should have is a safe-sleep space for their babies.

 You can use this as a bedside sleeper bassinet and easily monitor your precious one while you’re in bed!
 It’s a good cradle bassinet that gives you easy access by keeping your baby close by.

-This cradle gives a gentle yet sturdy swaying motion, and it should be suitable for babies up to 6 months or 18 lbs.
-It’ll be a good calming tool for the first few months of your baby’s life.
+This baby’s cradle/bedside bassinet gives a gentle yet sturdy swaying motion, and it should be suitable for babies up to 6 months or 18 lbs.
+It’ll be a good calming tool for the first few months of your baby’s life!

 - Easy to clean